ussaka/Phone-book/README.md

 # Phonebook
+This code can be used as personal digital phonebook.
+It will store people's contact information.

 # The assignment instructions
 Global variables may not be used in any of the assignments.
 Classes that are to be saved to a file must provide overloaded operators for writing to and reading from a file.
 A class may provide a separate member function for interactive entry of values.